panjan/blog/_drafts/heater.md

 ### Securing Sonoff Tasmota

-Tasmota is incredibly easy to setup but the default settings are rather insecure.
+Tasmota is incredibly easy to set up but the default settings are rather insecure.
 We'll tweak them using [Tasmota's MQTT features](https://github.com/arendst/Sonoff-Tasmota/wiki/MQTT-Features).

 #### Secure the Web Server